Lapin0t/phd-manuscript/main/05_soundness.typ

   Then, by case on whether or not $v := ogs.collP sigma^- th i$ is a variable ($sub.isvardec$).

-  - If $v$ is some variable $j cl (Omega ctx.cat ogs.catO Psi) ctx.var alpha$, the $ogs.apply$ expression is in fact the embeddeding of the normal form
+  - If $v$ is some variable $j cl (Omega ctx.cat ogs.catO Psi) ctx.var alpha$, the $ogs.apply$ expression is in fact the embedding of the normal form
     $((rho_1 th j ctx.cute o), rho_2)$.
 Thus, by $ogs.evalnf$ we know its evaluation.
     Then by case on $ctx.vcat th j$:
     - If $j cl Omega ctx.var alpha$, the composition ends with